kmbrlynn/EenieMeenie/README.md

-EeenieMeenie
+EenieMeenie
 ============

-An application that determines the winner of a Josephus game, given a user-supplied rhyme and a user-supplied number of players
+An application that uses a circular linked list to determine the winner of a Josephus game, given a user-supplied rhyme and a user-supplied number of players